TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 What do these quantities tell us?

-Maybe we can observe a propotion of the 'Explained Variation in Y' over the 'Total Variation in Y'.
+Maybe we can observe a proportion of the 'Explained Variation in Y' over the 'Total Variation in Y'.
 This ratio is always on the scale 0 to 1, but by convention is usually expressed as a percentage so is regarded as on the scale 0 to 100%.
 It is called 'R Squared' and interpretation of this ratio is as follows:

   R_sq: 0% (no link) <--------------- 50% (Statistical Link) ---------------> 100% (Perfect Link)

-The definition and interpretation of `R_sq` is a very important tool in the data analyst tool kit for tracking connections between a measures response variable and a measured explanatory variable.
+The definition and interpretation of `R_sq` is a very important tool in the data analyst's tool kit for tracking connections between a measured response variable and a measured explanatory variable.

 We can put those ideas into our DA Methodology frameworks as shown below.

 ![Red variant](/day1/StatsConcepts/images/MvMMethodology.png?width=40pc)

-🤓💡 Note that you will hardly ever be in the situation in which R_sq would be so close to zero that would make you conclude that on the base of the sample evidence used in IDA it is possible to conclude that there is no relationship between the two variables.
+🤓💡 Note that you will hardly ever be in the situation in which R_sq would be so close to zero that would make you conclude that on the basis of the sample evidence used in IDA it is possible to conclude that there is no relationship between the two variables.
 If R_sq value is very small (for example around 2%) this would need to be further tested to conclude if it is statistically significant based on the sample evidence by applying FDA.

 #### Further Data Analysis

 If the <span style="color:red">'**Initial Data Analysis**'</span> is <span style="color:red">*inconclusive*</span> then <span style="color:red">'**Further Data Analysis**'</span> is required.

-The 'Further Data Analysis' is procedure that enables a decision to be made, based on the sample evidence, as to one of two outcomes:
+The 'Further Data Analysis' is a procedure that enables a decision to be made, based on the sample evidence, as to one of two outcomes:
 - There is no relationship
 -	There is a relationship

 These statistical procedures are called <span style="color:red">**hypothesis tests**</span>, which essentially <span style="color:red">*provide a decision rule for choosing between one of the two outcomes*</span>: "There is no relationship" or "There is a relationship" based on the sample evidence.

 All hypothesis tests are carried out in four stages:

-- Stage 1:		S
+- Stage 1:		Specifying the hypotheses.
-pecifying the hypotheses.

 - Stage 2:		Defining the test parameters and the decision rule.